recluzegeek/automatic-enigma/Web Development/react_props.md

 | 2.   | **Inspect State and Props:** Click on a component to view state and props. |
 | 3.   | **Search and Filter:** Use search and filters to find components. |
 | 4.   | **Interact with Components:** Trigger state changes and view current state. |

-Sure, let's simplify and add some additional context:

 ## Adding Dynamic Styling in React